Bartholomäus Scultetus

-Bartholomäus Scultetus (born Barthel Schulze; 14 May 1540 – 21 June 1614) was a mathematician, calendarist, cartographer, and municipal official.
+Bartholomäus Scultetus (born Barthel Schulze; 14 May 1540 – 21 June 1614) was a German mathematician, calendarist, cartographer, and municipal official.
 He was active in the local politics of Görlitz and served as its mayor on several occasions.

 Early life and education

 Barthel Schulz was born at his family's manor farm near Görlitz on 14 May 1540, to Ursula Eichler and Martin Scholz.
 He was educated at the school in Görlitz.
 He enrolled at the University of Wittenberg on 1 September 1557, but transferred to Leipzig University in 1559.
 In Leipzig he lived with Johann Hommel, who taught him to make mathematical instruments, and met Tycho Brahe.
 Scultetus graduated from the University of Wittenberg with a doctorate in liberal arts and philosophy on 24 February 1564.
 He later communicated with Johannes Kepler.

 Career

 Brahe commissioned Scultetus to create a Jacob's staff for use in more precise astronomical measurements.
 Scultetus returned to Görlitz in 1567, and was employed by arranging nativity accounts, making maps, and writing printed works.

 Scultetus became a mathematician at the Görlitz Gymnasium in 1570.
 He earned 30 thalers per year in this position.
 He left his position at the gymnasium on 17 October 1584 due to his municipal duties.

 The brewing rights and sizeable house Scultetus owned meant that he was one of the wealthiest residents of Görlitz.
 Scultetus was appointed to collect imperial beer taxes in 1571, and was the saltworks register from 1595 to 1614.
 He was the bailiff in Niederdorf from 1577 to 1579.
 He became a councilor in 1578.
 He was a chamberlain in 1585 and 1588.
-From 1589 to 1893, he served as a town judge.
+From 1589 to 1593, he served as a town judge.
 He served as mayor of Görlitz in 1592, 1596, 1600, 1604, 1608, and 1612.
 He also served as a churchwarden.

 Starting in 1567, Scultetus created a calendar.
 The introduction of the Gregorian calendar in Lusatia in 1584 was pushed by Scultetus.
 He successfully lobbied Rudolf II, Holy Roman Emperor to adopt the calendar as well.

-Augustus, Elector of Saxony commissioned Scultetus to make a map of Meissen in 1568.
+Augustus, Elector of Saxony, commissioned Scultetus to make a map of Meissen in 1568.
 Scultetus was a member of an imperial mission to Moscow in 1572, and attempted to become the court cartographer for Ivan the Terrible.
 A delegation from Moscow commissioned him to create a map of Moscow around 1595.
 He drew one of the first maps that included the boundaries of the Sorbs and German languages.
-His map of Upper Lusatia, which was developed after he conducted 11 tours between 1581 to 1586, was noted for its accuracy.
+His map of Upper Lusatia, which was developed after he conducted 11 tours between 1581 and 1586, was noted for its accuracy.

 Scultetus wrote over thirty works, mainly dealing with astronomy or mathematics.
 He published almanacs and prognostications from 1568 to 1609.
 The Convivium Musicum, a social circle from 1570 to 1614 that played music, wrote poetry, and discussed scholarly issues, was founded by Scultetus.